JD Samson: Other bands

 Samson also has performed as a member of the band The New England Roses and as keyboard player of electro-punk artist Peaches' live band, The Herms, with Radio Sloan and Samantha Maloney.
 Samson collaborates with Nick van Hofwegen of Young N' Sick on their electro disco project, SHARER.
 In 2020 Samson released a minimal live to tape record with Roddy Bottum and Michael O'Neill under the name, CRICKETS.

 Songwriting

 Samson has a songwriting and publishing deal through Universal Music Publishing Group.
-She has written songs for Christina Aguilera ("My Girls ft.
-Peaches"), Junior Senior ("Can I Get Get Get"), Cobra Starship ("Shwick"), French Horn Rebellion ("Girls ft.
+Samson has written songs for Christina Aguilera ("My Girls feat.
+Peaches"), Junior Senior ("Can I Get Get Get"), Cobra Starship ("Shwick"), French Horn Rebellion ("Girls feat.
 JD Samson and Fat Tony"), The Aikiu, Bitch and Ferron, Pelifics ("Spray Painted Knuckles"), among others.

 Performance art

 Samson is a co-founder of the performance art group "Dykes Can Dance".
 In 2003, she released 'JD's Lesbian Calendar', a collaboration with photographer Cass Bird, which was followed up in 2006 with 'JD's Lesbian Utopia', a calendar documenting Samson's travels around the U.S. in an RV.
 Since then, JD has worked closely with choreographers Vanessa Anspaugh, Katy Pyle, and Julie Cunningham.
 Samson collaborated with filmmaker, Sam Green on a project for the 2019 Whitney Biennal and is currently working on another project with him.